Skip to content

 results = pandas.read_json('/home/user/results.jsonl', lines=True)

-Or via get_results(), which works regardless of the output sink:
+Or via get_results(), which works regardless of the output destination:

 Analysing results

-Load results into a pandas DataFrame and use its full range of aggregation and filtering capabilities:
+Load into a pandas DataFrame for full aggregation and filtering:

-# Correlate all records from the same process run
+# Correlate records from the same process run

 See the pandas documentation for more.